mansi808/bulls-and-cows/README.md

 5. PseudoCode - creates code with 0-9 using System.nanoTime()

+(Main.java currently generates code with characters a-z, 0-9)

->Created for Java track project from Hyperskill.
+#### Created for Java track project from Hyperskill.